viert/xcute/README.md

 # xcute

+**WARNING**: this project is deprecated.
+Please use the new version at https://github.com/viert/xc

 xcute is a convenient parallel execution tool backed up by https://github.com/viert/conductor as a hosts store and classifier.
 It uses ssh for servers' access and can execute commands remotely in three different ways: serially, parallel execution with streaming output and collapsing same outputs.